Madelene/100-days-of-code/log.md

 ### Day 49: February 16, 2018 Friday

 ** Today's Progress**:
-- Created a hello world app using python 3 and Django
+- Created a hello world app, and an app navigating to a Home and About page using Python 3 and Django
+- Learned about creating new virtual environments within each project

 **Thoughts:**
 - Continuing on this python journey, it is good to learn about Django and see things working!